L·ARD

 How do I handle errors in the transcript?

 LARD shows you each entry for review before the daily report is generated.
 Correct any transcription errors at that point.
 The final PDF reflects the corrected text.
-End of day review takes under a minute when you've been logging throughout the day.
+End-of-day review takes under a minute when you've been logging throughout the day.

 Most people report that error rates drop significantly after the first week.
 Technique improves, and the transcription engine learns your patterns.
 The volume of corrections needed at the end of day one is higher than day ten.